smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 confident no regressions are introduced then this adds to the overhead.
 Delays in validation cycles or delayed shipping dates for immutable processes further inflate the time required to release.
-Changes that take a day to complete, test and prepare but can only ship yearly due to a yearly release process are extremely impacted.
+Changes that take a day to complete, test and prepare, but can only ship yearly due to a yearly release process are extremely impacted.

 With a small change the temptation to alter either the process or package from